András Kepes

 András Kepes (born October 11, 1948) is a Hungarian author, television host, documentary filmmaker and academic.
 He is Professor of film and media and Chair of the Council of Arts of the Budapest Metropolitan University (METU).

 Life

 András Kepes was born in Budapest, Hungary, and grew up in his native city, as well as in Beirut and Buenos Aires, where his father, Imre Kepes was stationed as a diplomat.
 He lives in Budapest with his wife, Mária Dettai.
 He has six children: Júlia (b.
 1974), Borbála (b.
 1975), Rozália (b.
 1990), Kata (b.
 1998), Lujza (b.
-2005), Lukács (b.
+2005), and Lukács (b.
 2011).

 Education

 Educated in Hungary, Lebanon, Argentina and the U.S. he earned and MA in literature and aesthetics from Eötvös Loránd University (ELTE), Doctor of Liberal Arts (equivalent of PhD.) and Dr. habil. of film and video from the University of Theatre and Film Arts, Budapest.
 He was a John S. Knight Fellow Fellow at Stanford University and a Fulbright Scholar at New York University (NYU).